AUSTRALIANS IN FRANCE & BELGIUM IN THE GREAT WAR:

 • Attendance at Armistice Day Centenary ceremony Villers-Bretonneux

-• Visit to the beautiful Château de Bertangles: Sir John Monash HQ
+• Stop at the location of Château de Bertangles: Sir John Monash HQ

 • Commemorative high quality Armistice Day Anzac Day gifts: